Cacti/documentation/apache_template_config.md

+# Apache Template Config

 The Apache http webserver template allows you to monitor your local Cacti server's Apache server for performance KPI's

 This template leverages the mod_status module in apache in order to pull the kpi data to feed into the script

 ![apache template view](images/apache-template-preview.png)